Wichita robbery suspect arrested in connection to June shooting

 WICHITA, Kan.
-(KSNW) — The Wichita Police Department (WPD) has arrested a 20-year-old in connection to a shooting that injured an 18-year-old during a robbery.
+(KSNW) — The Wichita Police Department has arrested a 20-year-old man in connection to a shooting that injured an 18-year-old man during a robbery.

 Police say on June 3 at 11:40 p.m., officers were dispatched to a shooting call in the 3900 block of S. Meridian.
 When officers arrived, they located an 18-year-old victim with a gunshot wound to his upper back.